dNamiLab/dNami/doc/usage/testcases.rst

       :align: center

-      Animation of the x-direction velocity field at :math:`z=z_{max}/2`
+      Animation of the x-direction velocity field at :math:`z=z_{max}/2` [TO BE COMPLETED : DETAIL MORE WHY IT IS DIFFICULT (JUST REF.
+TO HIGH ORDER WORKSHOP), HERE Ma=0.1, REFERENCE SOLUTION FROM SANDHAM]
 With dNami pseudo-code, different formulations of the governing equations can easily be implemented.
 The ``rhs.py`` file for the 3D TGV case contains two versions of the equations. :numref:`3d_tgv_formulation` shows a comparison between conservative and skew-symmetric formulations for various grid sizes and a comparison to a spectral method based reference of the enstrophy (i.e. the domain integral of the squared vorticity) over reduced time.
 All three finite-difference based computations presented in the graph use an 11 point, 10 :sup:`th` order scheme.

 .. _3d_tgv_formulation: